Kiyos/regex-colorizer/README.md

 See [Regex Colorizer's website](http://stevenlevithan.com/regex/colorizer/) for examples and more details.

+## Online Module

+`online.html` is a modified `index.html` with an input field.
+You can open it locally, type in or paste your regular expression and immediately get a colorized version, which you can use however you like.
+I use it in mini-articles I write for myself in the process of learning regular expressions.

 ## About

 Regex Colorizer copyright 2010-2012 by [Steven Levithan](http://stevenlevithan.com/).

+Online module copyright 2016 by [Yevgeniy Boreesov](https://github.com/Kiyos).

 Released under the [MIT License](http://mit-license.org/).